 For women make-up should be avoided following facial hair removal for that day although true mineral make up is fine.

 Tight clothing should be avoided following any waxing treatment for 24-48 hours as this can aggravate the area that’s been waxed.

 Waxing removes dead skin so the skin may be a little lighter immediately following treatment but colour will return to normal within a few hours.

 Dry brush the area that has been waxed a couple of times a week.
 Get a brush that you would scrub your back with made from wood and bristle.
 Just before you step into the bath or shower, take the dry brush and brush your skin whilst it’s dry.
 Do not do this till at least 48 hours after waxing.

 After the first 24 hours keep the skin moisturised

 A heat reaction may be seen on the skin for several hours following treatment and this is quite normal.
 This will vary from a mild redness to a much stronger skin reaction and some people have red dots on the waxed area for several hours.

 If any spots or rashes persist for more than a week, or become infected, Please consult your GP.

 If the aftercare advice given is followed the skin will return to normal within 24 hours.
-If the reaction is still present after this time or worsens, it may be that you have had an allergic reaction to the wax, and you should seek medical advice from your GP.
+If the reaction is still present after this time or worsens, you should seek medical advice from your GP.